Imiloin/Assignly/tests/compilation/test_fill_blank.typ

   "Multiple blanks test: ___ and ___ should show as blank lines.", ("Answer1", "Answer2"),
   explanation: [Both blanks should appear as empty lines for students to fill in.]
 )

+// Test 12: NEW - Content type in student mode
+#fill-blank(
+  [Content mode with math $f'(x) = $ #fill-blank-space(answer: "2x", width: "4cm") should show blank space],
+  (), // Empty for content mode
+  explanation: [Math formulas should render properly even when answer is hidden],
+  points: 3
+)

 ]